roman-milk/roman-milk.github.io/whos-the-boss.md

  She sat somewhat stunned as I flipped open my laptop.
 She was so used to getting whatever she wanted that she didn't really know how to handle my curt response.
 But she eventually agreed, and we spent the next hour reviewing and preparing for the client presentation she was to make that afternoon.
 In the end it was a productive meeting, though I occasionally sensed the pull inside her to stop being the boss and start being my submissive slut.
 I saw her mind wander back to the tree several times.
 And that made me happy.

  At the conclusion of our meeting I smelled her fingers and lifted her dress to cup her naked ass in my hands before returning to my office, satisfied that our journey was ready to continue on to new heights.
-Report_Story #1